by Texas Homesteader ~

 I’d wanted to get a bidet (pronounced bid-day) for a long time.
 It can replace toilet tissue, and cleans with a gentle stream of water instead.

 Plus I’ve heard folks singing the praises of the cleanliness difference between using toilet paper vs. a bidet.
-So I asked RancherMan if he would research and find the best model for us.
+So I asked RancherMan to research and find the best model for us.

-But it wasn’t toilet paper shortages that made me consider my bidet purchase.
-I’d been thinking about getting one for years.
-Out here we’re on a septic system, so keeping toilet paper out of the system just keeps it healthier
+Out here we’re on a septic system.
+So keeping toilet paper out of the system just keeps it healthier.

 Plus, less paper in the septic means we can go longer between times that the septic tank must be pumped out.
 So it can be a cost savings too.

 We went disposable paper-towel, paper napkin & paper plate free over a decade ago.
 Disposables in any of their forms are always shunned here.

 So a bidet will be an eco win for us as well.

 Now when we’re researching a purchase, there are many things we look at.
 It’s never just about the cheapest product out there, but often we do search for the best deals too.

 Typically RancherMan looks for high customer satisfaction ratings first.
 We want to make sure we’re buying quality.

 Then he’ll narrow it down to the features we want.
 And then and only then will he hunt for the best price.